frankheat/offsecnotes/content/web/vulnerabilities/sqli-injection.md

 {{< details summary="Attack example and automation with burp (PostgreSQL)" >}}

-* Attack type: cluser bomb
+* Attack type: cluster bomb
 * Payload position: (substring position) `§1§` , (char to match)`§a§`
 * `LIMIT 1` if you want the first row.
 Otherwise use `LIMIT 1 OFFSET 4`
 * Create new resource pool with maximum concurrent request to 1